This post describes the steps to change the Windows Terminal launch mode in Windows 11.

 That should do it!

 This post showed you how to change the Windows Terminal launch mode in Windows 11.
-If you find any error above or have something to share, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to share.